 Well, his videos and promotions went on for a few months on the WBurg website properties.
 While only mildly effective—so young and new— the 3 months that had elapsed knocked off $2K from the $10K he paid our company nearly a year before.

 I gave him a choice.
 Take $8K now or hire me for the next portion if his adventure.
 He took me up on taking the next path on his journey.
 It was a wise choice.

 I struggled for a few weeks trying to get him to own up to some short term goal.
 He came back with this two-fold idea:

 - He did something called the Brooklyn Fishing Derby.
 It was a contest of who(m) might catch the largest fish from the East River.
 Yuck.
 Catch and release was the policy. • No one should ever have to eat a fish with three or more eyeballs.

-- He wanted to be a TV celebrity (documentary style) so he could travel where he wanted, do as he pleased, fish, surf, play guitar, anywhere in the world and get paid for doing so.
+- He wanted to be a TV celebrity (documentary and journey style) so he could travel where he wanted, do as he pleased, fish, surf, play guitar, anywhere in the world and get paid for doing so.